shinyquagsire23/monado/doc/tracing-tracy.md

 Start the [Tracy][] profiler, either try to connect directly to the host you want to run Monado on, or wait for it to show up in the first initial UI.
-Then run Monado like you normally would, for example like below.
+Then run Monado like you normally would, for example as follows.

 ```bash
 monado-serivce